 Then she fished out the rubbish from the dirty water.

-She tried to clean the oil and the small tea leaves too with a strainer but she didn’t managed, of course.
+She tried to clean the oil and the small tea leaves too with a strainer but she didn’t manage, of course.

 We drew the conclusion: We need to take care of water and keep it clean because we can’t drink it or animals can’t live in it if it’s dirty.
 And water is essential for life.